Have the freshest free hiking tips sent to you each month!

 Ultralight backpacking gear is aimed squarely at backpackers who want to shave time and effort off their hikes.

-Their motto: "Ounces matter".
+Their motto: "Fractions of ounces matter".

 This type of hiking appeals to a minimalist, someone who wants to go fast and light without being burdened by creature comforts.